-piconomic-fwlib is a collection of C firmware and documentation for microcontrollers that proposes a unified approach so that code can be developed that is vendor and architecture independent (or easier to reuse).
+piconomic-fwlib is a collection of C firmware and documentation for microcontrollers to develop code that is vendor and architecture independent (or easier to reuse).
 It is tough to find the best compromise between lean 8-bit targets, middle-of-the-road 16-bit targets, and resource rich 32-bit targets, but this cross-platform library aims to provide a good start before you are forced to add target specific code and getting locked in.

 The library (source code and offline documentation) can be downloaded here.

 My sincere hope is that seasoned veterans will pitch in and share their years of experience to mentor the future generations and raise the bar in terms of quality and quantity.
-See Feedback, bug fixes and code and documentation contributions .
+See Questions or Feedback (please!) .

 Great athletes spend years tweaking tiny aspects of their performance to get a competitive edge: bicycle riders adapt their posture in a wind tunnel, golfers analyse their swing,...
 Like the shark became the apex predator of the sea, we as coders must be inspired to evolve and perfect our art or wither.